About Bill & Kim Cook

 Another reason this timeline is important is because it lays bare the fact that most of us, every time we attempt something new, come face to face with fear.
 The ones who succeed are the ones who learn to manage this fear and keep marching forward toward their dreams.

-Look at our timeline, realize it took Kim and me more than 10 years to become competent at creative deal structuring.
+Look at our timeline.
+Realize it took Kim and me more than 10 years to become competent at creative deal structuring.

 Is your goal to become a successful real estate investor?
 Then be willing to pay the price and be willing to accept this one fact: There are no shortcuts to success!